GeoMotionGPT: Geometry-Aligned Motion Understanding with Large Language Models: Introduction

 Our contributions can be summarized as follows:

 \begin{itemize} \item We propose \sysname, a novel framework that aligns motion and language via a shared orthogonal geometric basis.
-Moving beyond superficial token-ID alignment, we enforce a unified geometric structure across modalities, thereby enhancing the LLM’s capacity for nuanced motion reasoning. \item To realize efficient geometric alignment, we design a decoder-only quantizer with Gumbel-Softmax and a sparse projection mechanism, complemented by a two-stage regularization schedule that balances geometric rigidity with semantic flexibility. \item Extensive experiments on HumanML3D demonstrate that our approach establishes new state-of-the-art performance, with at least a 20\% improvement, validating the effectiveness of explicit geometric alignment. \end{itemize}
+Moving beyond superficial token-ID alignment, we enforce a unified geometric structure across modalities, thereby enhancing the LLM’s capacity for nuanced motion reasoning. \item To realize efficient geometric alignment, we design a decoder-only quantizer with Gumbel-Softmax and a sparse projection mechanism, complemented by a two-stage regularization schedule that balances geometric rigidity with semantic flexibility. \item Extensive experiments on HumanML3D and KIT-ML demonstrate strong and consistent gains, including a \textbf{22.4\%} improvement over the strongest baseline on HumanML3D and \textbf{14.4\%} on KIT-ML; detailed ablations validate the effectiveness of each core component. \end{itemize}